jungyeol-kim/V2X-simulations/README.md

 ### Recommended citation
 Please cite our paper below if you use this code.

 J. Kim, S. Sarkar, S. S. Venkatesh, M. S. Ryerson, and D. Starobinski, 2019.
-A finite difference approximation of the kinematic wave model of traffic flow.
+An Epidemiological Diffusion Framework for Vehicular Messaging in General Transportation Networks.
 (In press) Transportation Research Part B: Methodological

 And respective BibTeX entry: